The call for papers has now closed. Thank you for all the submissions.

 For all accepted presentations (excludes posters), the abstract will appear in the HIC 2019 Conference App and the paper will be published in the prestigious IOS Press series.
 The paper will be published with IOS Press as part of their ‘Studies in health technology and informatics’ series and it will be Open Access rather than printed.
 HISA and ACHI encourage you to contribute and participate.

 Submissions are encouraged across a range of healthcare settings including public and private hospitals, nursing, primary care, indigenous, aged and community care and multi-cultural services.

 We would like to thank all of our reviewers, in particular our HISA members and ACHI members, for their contribution to the program, their role is vital and we appreciate their time and effort.

-Authors are encouraged to submit under the following ten themes.
-The bullet points under each theme provides context of the type of content in those areas.
+Authors are encouraged to submit under the following ten streams.
+The bullet points under each stream provides context of the type of content in those areas.

 - Analytics and the Learning Health System

 - Applications and research of data science in all areas of health and biomedicine